-Given this framing as both inevitable and protective, many non-industry committee members also accepted the premise that the rules-based WTO regime and a transgression of it would simply be prohibited.
-In reality, transgressions are only confirmed through WTO challenges (Foster, 2021)(Boza et al., 2019)boz.
+By portraying these efforts as helpful and given the authority of WTO and TBT inside standard-setting, industry actors, particularly in Jamaica and St Kitts, successfully portrayed that there was no ambiguity around FOPL as a TBT.
+Many non-industry committee members also accepted this portrayal.
+In reality, transgressions are only confirmed through WTO challenges (Foster, 2021), and the evidence of Chilean FOPL points to a low likelihood CARICOM FOPL would be considered a TBT (Boza et al., 2019).
 Certainty regarding what is or is not a TBT then, rests with legal experts and ultimately, the results of a WTO challenge.
 As is described below, the argument put forward by industry has been countered by some legal experts.
 Since there is no legal consensus as to whether FOPL in this format constitutes a TBT, and since ultimate certainty would only result from a WTO challenge, this argument results in a risk calculation of three possible outcomes for implementation in the current format (as a technical regulation):

 it could be challenged, deemed a TBT and then dismantled in response;